Skip to Main Content

 Program Learning Outcomes:

-A. Demonstrate the fundamentals of cyber security and the advanced concepts of computer security, networking, and the responsibilities of a Cybersecurity professional.
+A. Analyze the fundamentals of cyber security and the advanced concepts of computer security, networking, and the responsibilities of a Cybersecurity professional.

-B. Demonstrate an ability to communicate effectively with a range of audiences about technical information.
+B. Evaluate an ability to communicate effectively with a range of audiences about technical information.

-C. Demonstrate competency in an ability to make informed judgements in computing practice based on legal and ethical principles.
+C. Evaluate competency in an ability to make informed judgements in computing practice based on legal and ethical principles.

-D. Demonstrate competency in networking and cloud security including the ability to design, secure, analyze, and support computer infrastructure.
+D. Evaluate competency in networking and cloud security including the ability to design, secure, analyze, and support computer infrastructure.

-E. Demonstrate competency in working with servers, networks, storage, cloud, and virtualization solutions including implementing and evaluating threat and risk assessment.
+E. Analyze competency in working with servers, networks, storage, cloud, and virtualization solutions including implementing and evaluating threat and risk assessment.

-F. Demonstrate ability to apply security principles and practices to the environment, hardware, software, and human aspects of a system.
+F. Evaluate ability to apply security principles and practices to the environment, hardware, software, and human aspects of a system.

-G. Demonstrate competency in utilizing Math skills to assist in the solving of complex business, security, and networking problems.
+G. Evaluate competency in utilizing Math skills to assist in the solving of complex business, security, and networking problems.

 Visit the Program Mapper for more information on when to take classes and career information.